 Irrational responses

 Let's go back to my three trends identification.
-If you don’t reverse these trends/truisms in your agency, it is impossible to know which levers need to pull.
+If you don’t reverse these trends/truisms in your agency, it is impossible to know which levers you need to pull.
 The likelihood of cutting the correct expenses and making the best investments is all but nonexistent.

 • You need to know your numbers to find the sweet spot combination of the right cost-cutting and investment decisions.